 Each piece is then cut across the horizontal to three slices.
 You can slice the whole cake up and place them into a freezer bag and pop them back into the freezer for when you want a spur of the moment shortcake.

 You do not have to get fancy with the whipped cream.
-You can simply smear a good rounded tablespoon over the base cake layer and top with fresh raspberries.
+Simply smear a good rounded tablespoon over the base cake layer and top with fresh raspberries.

 Add the top piece of cake, and more whipped cream and more berries.

 I like to use a piping bag so the short cakes look neat.
 I mean I am not breaking out the piping bag for myself, or my husband, but if I was serving these I would use a piping tip to make it look fancy.

 Storage & Serving Suggestions